YaoGroup/DIFFICE_jax/Contribution.md

 ### Adding new datasets

-You are welcome to provide new datasets for either the ice shelves existing in the `examples` folder, or for the new ice shelves.
-Please organize the dataset based on the provided data format
+We welcome contributions of new datasets, whether for the existing ice shelves in the examples folder or for new ice shelves.
+Please ensure that your dataset follows the specified [data format](https://github.com/YaoGroup/DIFFICE_jax/blob/main/docs/data.md).
+To submit your data, create a Pull Request (see details below).

 ## 🛠 Getting Started